-The provost is the chief academic officer of the College for the Gettysburg College-Gilder Lehrman Graduate Program and handles matters pertaining to faculty and the academic program.
+The provost is the chief academic officer of the College for the Gettysburg College, including graduate programs, and handles matters pertaining to faculty and the academic program.
 The office is located on the third floor of Pennsylvania Hall.
 The provost may delegate some responsibilities to a representative of the provost's office, such as the associate provost.